typicode/pinst/README.md

 This can be useful if you want to automatically run commands just after `npm install`, but don't want your package users to be affected.

-For example: installing peer dependencies, running build step, showing a message, ...
+For example: setting up things, installing peer dependencies, running build step, showing a message, ...

 ## Usage